-Right to Buy schemes are aimed at people who have been renting a council house for a number of years.
+Right to Buy schemes are aimed at tenants who have been renting a council house for a number of years.
 Such properties are usually offered for sale with a discount, which can in turn be used for the deposit of the house.
 For instance, if the house is worth £100,000, the council may offer you a discount of £15,000, enabling you to purchase it at £85,000.
-Not only that, but it also enables you to take a 100% mortgage for the full amount.
+Not only that, but it can allow you to take a 100% mortgage for the full amount.

-If the house you purchase is 50% shared ownership, you will own a 50% mortgage and pay the remaining 50% in rent to the other shareholder.
-The remaining shareholder would usually be just a shareholder and not a resident of the property, so you aren’t sharing the house, just the ownership cost.
+If the house you buy is 50% shared ownership, you will own a 50% mortgage and pay the remaining 50% in rent to the other shareholder.
+The remaining shareholder would usually be a housing association.
+This doesn’t mean you’d be sharing the house, just the ownership cost.

 Tenants in common

 The main point of having this structure is that if you die, your share doesn’t automatically go to the other owners of the property and you can leave your share to someone else in your will.

-Joint tenants is a term referred to where you would own the property with at least one other person.
+Joint tenants are where you would own the property with at least one other person.
 Rather than owning shares in the property, you would all equally own the property and in the event of death, the share would be left to the remaining owners.

 Check your credit file